chazzka/clanekforest/clanek.md

 - [ ] TODO: Teorie grafů

-In the following we suppose a Euclidean type of space.
+In the following we suppose a Euclidean space.

 Let us construct the decision tree such that:
 - maximal possible height of a tree is controlled by the *max_depth* parameter